article class="project-detail">

 Timing Matters

-First release used a button to trigger data input.
-Barely used.
-Second release triggered the modal automatically when a fraudster was assigned.
+First release used a button to trigger data input, barely used.
+Second release triggered automatically.
 10x increase in data capture.

-The feature was so anticipated that we were flooded with feature requests.
-Had to adopt dual-stream development to keep up.
+The feature was anticipated enough that we had to move to dual-stream development to keep up with requests.

 From Silos to Shield